 Both orange wines were first tasted on December 20th, 2017 over the course of 5 hours and then re-tasted two days later on December 22nd, 2017

 -2014 Alpha Omega: A blend of white grape varieties, Roussanne, Viognier and Sémillon that were left in contact with their skins for 72 days or so.
 The name refers to the whole grape being used.
 It had a more golden color than orange or amber.
-My attitude is that orange wines should be treated like great red wines – decanted for at least 30 minutes before tasting and ideally left open for the rest of the day/evening (I tasted over 5 hours) and left it in the fridge to check back with it two days later.
+My attitude is that orange wines should be treated like great red wines – decanted for at least 30 minutes before opening and ideally left open for the rest of the day/evening (I tasted over 5 hours) and left it in the fridge to check back with it two days later.
 The wine evolved into delightfully different qualities throughout this time.

 -2009 Valley of the Hunters (Emek Ha’Tzayadim): 100% Sémillon.
 Unoaked.
-Grapes picked early yielding a final alcohol of 11% abv.
-Initially this wine was released earlier than intended in tiny quantities when Ya’acov had partners under another winery name, but he left due to creative differences and bought back the remaining stock of this wine to cellar it and release it when he thought it was ready.
+Grapes picked early giving a final alcohol of 11% abv.
+Initially, this wine was released earlier than intended in tiny quantities when Ya’acov had partners under another winery name, but he left due to creative differences and bought back the remaining stock of this wine to cellar it and release it when he thought it was ready.

 The Light from Darkness was tasted on December 30th, 2017

--2016 Light from Darkness (Or m’Ofel): A white wine made from using Rhône red grape varieties: Grenache, Cinsault, and Mourvedre.
+-2016 Light from Darkness (Or m’Ofel): A white wine made from using Rhône red grape varieties: Grenache, Cinsault, and Mourvèdre.
 These grapes were harvested early for lower alcohol (11.5% abv) and red grapes where chosen for a fuller body.
 The grapes were pressed off their skins and so there is very little skin contact like a white wine.
 The lemon color had a slight pinkish hue to the rim which was part of its charm.
-A rich body yet exhibited thrilling acidity with fresh red raspberries, white cherries and wild flowers.
+A rich body yet that exhibited thrilling acidity with fresh red raspberries, white cherries and wild flowers.

-A general impression of Ya’aov’s wines is that they seem to all have such generosity in weight or texture, as well as a complexity of flavors, but they are just so alive with acidity… everything is lifted so you have a decadent experience but instead of it being heavy, it is refreshing with new subtle complexities always revealing themselves on the next sip.
+A general impression of Ya’aov’s wines is that they all seem to have such generosity in weight or texture, as well as complexity of flavors, but they are just so alive with acidity… everything is lifted and so you have a decadent experience but instead of it being heavy, it is refreshing with new subtle complexities always revealing themselves on the next sip.
 His wines are certainly unique… they have a lot of great Old World charm but that title seems to not do his wines justice as they are unique.

 All of the below Reds were tasted over the course of two hours on December 31st, 2017